 beer brands used line-extensions to move into the emerging light-beer category,

 the leader of the light category is obviously a line-extension.
+And because

 no pure light-beer brands were launched, the consumer sees light beers as a